The Shoah Memorial participates in the European Heritage Days in Paris and Drancy on Saturday, September 21 and Sunday, September 22, 2024.

 Departure every hour

-On the occasion of the 130th anniversary of the sentencing of Alfred Dreyfus
+On the occasion of the 130th anniversary of the conviction of Alfred Dreyfus

-This exhibition, created specifically for the 2024 edition of the European Heritage Days, tells the story of the Dreyfus affair through posters, postcards, photographs, and books, a heritage of the Shoah Memorial.
+This exhibition, created specifically for the 2024 edition of the European Heritage Days, tells the story of the Dreyfus affair through posters, postcards, photographs, books, and a heritage from the Shoah Memorial.

-Open on Saturday and Sunday, from 10am to 6pm
+Open on Saturdays and Sundays, from 10am to 6pm

-The cultural activities of the Shoah Memorial offer you a meeting "
+The cultural activities of the Shoah Memorial offer you a meeting on "

 Sunday, September 22, 2024, at 2:30 PM

-In 1894, the arrest and trial of Captain Dreyfus testifies to a collapse of the principles of justice resulting from an authoritarian state.
-Dreyfus’s guilt is proclaimed even before his trial.
-Anti-Semitism no longer targets only Jews, it threatens the Republic.
+In 1894, the arrest and trial of Captain Dreyfus showed a collapse of the principles of justice resulting from an authoritarian state.
+Dreyfus’s guilt was proclaimed even before his trial.
+Anti-Semitism no longer targets only Jews; it threatens the Republic.
 Through the press, posters and contemporary films of the Dreyfus affair, this meeting offers an exploration of this major event that deeply divided French society and whose teaching can today help us fight against antisemitism.

 In the presence of

-The temporary exhibitions and the permanent exhibition will be accessible from 10am to 6pm.
+The temporary exhibitions and the permanent exhibition will be open from 10am to 6pm.

-The bookshop of the Paris Shoah Memorial will be open from 2 PM to 6 PM.
+The bookstore of the Shoah Memorial in Paris will be open from 2pm to 6pm.